 The world just celebrated holy week.
-The end of the story is not the death of the Savior, but the Resurrection of Jesus from the Dead.
+The end of the story is not the death of the Savior, but the power of the Resurrection of Jesus from the Dead.
 So what was dead is now fully alive again!!!
 That is exciting news indeed!!
-In response to this life changing truth comes a question to my heart, What is dead in your life?
-If we are truthful there is a whole lot of dead places in our lives.
+In response to this life changing truth comes a question to my heart.
+What is dead in your life?
+If we are truthful, there are a whole lot of dead places in our lives.
 The Spirit of the Lord showed me a place in my life that was once fully alive, but over time has somewhat died.

 One of the things that got lost in all that broken mess was my deep love of gardening.
 It was something I loved to do.
 I had a greenhouse where I started seeds, a large vegetable garden, lovely flower beds, and an orchard.
 I worked really hard at making things as nice as I knew how.
 Martha Stewart was my inspiration, and she was my guide.
 Unfortunately, in the eyes of my ex-husband, no matter what I did, it was never good enough.
 It always came up short against my ex-husband’s standards.
 Well, this wreaked havoc on my confidence, my health, and most of all my heart.
 I am the oldest child, a perfectionist by nature, and I was never good enough for him.
 The person that I had given myself to in marriage, always kept me down.
 He made sure I felt insignificant and small.

 I lost a lot in those three years.
 Among other things, I lost my assurance that I could make a lovely garden.
 I lost my delight for seed catalogs and seeds, seed starter mix, the smell of tomato plants, potted basil, and sunflowers.
 I lost and I retreated into myself, I ran away from the things I loved.
 I wondered if his words were true?
 Maybe I was not good at what I loved to do?
 Maybe I was not good enough?
 The sad thing is, even after my divorce, I had allowed him to continue to steal from me.